lwyer-star/Process-Journal-Task-2/weeks/week7.md

 ![BOM heat/UV alert](../assets/images/week7-bom-heat.jpg)
 *Bureau of Meteorology alert styles for heat/UV.*

 Government dashboards classify air quality and heat using simple categories that are easy to translate into running guidance.
-I will map these categories into a three-state banner:
+I will map these categories into a three-state banner.

+#### Banner mapping
-- Good to run — AQI in “Good”; temp/heat index below comfort threshold
+- **Good to run** — AQI in “Good”; heat index below comfort threshold
-- Shorten route — AQI “Moderate/Unhealthy for sensitive”; heat index elevated
+- **Shorten route** — AQI “Moderate/Unhealthy for sensitive”; heat index elevated
-- Slow + water break — AQI “Unhealthy+”; heat index high or rapid rise
+- **Slow + water break** — AQI “Unhealthy+”; heat index high or rising quickly

-Design notes:
+#### Design notes
 - Show an “approximate” label (nearest station ≠ exact micro-climate) and include a manual Refresh.
 - Use plain language and a single clear action; details available on expansion.
 - Start conservative; tune thresholds after Week 8 tests.

 *(Screenshots to add: an AQI category chart and a BOM alert panel.)*

 ## What I’m taking forward

 - **Interaction patterns:** glanceable banners, progressive disclosure.
 - **Tech:** Web Geolocation; Weather/AQI API; basic risk scoring.
 - **Human/cultural:** accessibility (clear language), privacy (no trails/IDs), animal welfare.

 ## Reflection

 The strongest leverage is timely, clear micro-advice rather than dashboards.
 Privacy needs to be strict to avoid creepiness; aggregation + k-anonymity feels right.
 This week helped me validate that my idea has a gap compared to existing products.
 While other tools log data or provide static dashboards, there is little real-time advice that responds to *both* human and animal needs.
 I also became more aware of privacy risks, so I decided to prioritise aggregation and transparency.
 This learning will directly inform the rules and prototype I start in Week 8.

 ## References